fossas/fossa-cli/docs/integrations/clojure.md

 Clojure support relies on the presence of one of the following:

 - A `project.clj` file.
-- `lein`, in order to retrieve a list of installed dependencies.
+- `lein` in order to retrieve a list of installed dependencies.

 ## Configuration